orchestracities/ngsi-timeseries-api/doc/manuals/user/index.md

 - You can create any valid NGSI subscription for your entities.

 - Though not compulsory, it is highly recommended to include the ```"metadata": ["dateCreated", "dateModified"]``` part in the *"notification"* part of the subscription.
 This instructs Orion to include the modification time of the attributes in the notification.
 This timestamp will be used as the time index in the database.
-If this is somehow missing, Quantumleap will use its current system time at which the notification arrived, which might not be exactly what you want.
+If this is somehow missing, QuantumLeap will use its current system time at which the notification arrived, which might not be exactly what you want.

 - Notifications must come in complete [NGSI JSON Entity Representation](http://docs.orioncontextbroker.apiary.io/#introduction/specification/json-attribute-representation) form.
 Other forms, such as the [simplified entity representation](http://docs.orioncontextbroker.apiary.io/#introduction/specification/simplified-entity-representation) are not supported by QL because they lack information on attribute types, required by QL to make proper translations.
 This means, don't use options like ```"attrsFormat": "keyValues"```

 - The ```"url"``` field of the subscription specifies where Orion will send the notifications.
-I.e, this must be Quantumleap's */notify* endpoint.
-By default, Quantumleap listens at port 8668.
+I.e, this must be QuantumLeap's */notify* endpoint.
+By default, QuantumLeap listens at port 8668.

 # Data Insertion